Deep Inelastic Processes and the Equations of Motion: Acknowledgments

 Here $\Psi_H$ denotes the "hybrid" term, both interaction free ($\Psi_H^f$, T-even) and interaction dependent ($\Psi_H^i$, T-odd): the two terms have the same parameterization, but behave quite differently.
-For the "soft" functions we have adopted notations similar to those employed in ref. \cite{gms}.
-Note, however, that in the expression of $\Phi^i_O$ the functions $f_T$, $e_T^{'\bot}$, $e'_T$, $h'$ and $h^{'\bot}$ do not appear in the parameterization proposed by ref. \cite{gms}; on the contrary, we have not taken into account the functions $h$ and $f^{'\bot}_T$, defined in that reference.
+For the "soft" functions we have adopted notations similar to those employed by Goeke {\it et al.} (2005).
+Note, however, that in the expression of $\Psi^i_O$ the functions $f_T$, $e_T^{'\bot}$, $e'_T$, $h'$ and $h^{'\bot}$ do not appear in the parameterization proposed by those authors; on the contrary, we have not taken into account the functions $h$ and $f^{'\bot}_T$, defined by them.